How to Record and Produce a Customer Testimonial Video

 - Sufficient natural light, and/or enough space to use artificial lighting that you provide.

 - Minimal background noise from HVAC systems, neon lights, nearby elevators, noisy hallways, and office workers.
-Sometimes a little background noise from other office workers can be a desirable feature that adds a sense of vibrancy and activity to a scene.

 - Sufficient physical space for your equipment, your subject, and the camera crew.
 (We’ll cover this in greater detail, in the next section.)